parnopaeus/repository-handbook/Access-Discovery-and-Delivery.md

 Access is comprised of two functions: Discovery and Delivery.

 * **Discovery:** Methods allowing user to find the information object that answers the question they were asking.
-Discovery services can use a combination of metadata and extracted content (e.g. OCR'd documents, audio transcripts) to answer the user's query.
+Discovery services can use a combination of metadata and extracted content (e.g. OCRed documents, audio transcripts) to answer the user's query.
 * **Delivery:** Serving up metadata and digital object(s) as requested by the user.
 Delivery methods can be browser rendering, downloadable files, metadata returns.

 ### Contents